 - Scheduled meetings with funders and industry decision makers during CIFF

-Submissions for the 2018 North Star Residency program are now closed.
+Submissions for the 2019 North Star Residency program are now open!

 Daniel Chein is an independent filmmaker whose work explores transculturalism and expressions of identity in the performative.
 His short film “Basha Man,” examining the impact of tourism on a mountain village in southwest China, premiered at CAAMFest2017 and won the AT&T Student Film Award.
 His feature documentary in development, “Sonsplitter,” profiles a German Turk dancer for the internationally renowned Tanztheater Wuppertal Pina Bausch, tracing his identity and intergenerational trauma through the lens of performance.
 Daniel holds a BA in Anthropology and received his MFA in Cinema from San Francisco State University.
 He is a member of the Asian American Documentary Network (A-Doc) and a board member of the Global Lives Project.
 Daniel is a 2018 BAVC National Mediamaker Fellow and recipient of the Princess Grace Award in Film.